 Before taking the ferry to Hvar, many travellers spend one or two nights in Split.
 If you haven’t included Split in your Croatia itinerary, it’s definitely worth making a day trip from Hvar.

-Split is a port-city situated on the mainland of Croatia.
-Over the last decade it has transformed into one of the most popular destinations not just in Croatia, but in Europe.
+Split is a port city situated on the mainland of Croatia.
+Over the last decade, it has transformed into one of the most popular destinations not just in Croatia, but in Europe.

 The Old Town is steeped in history, dating back 1,700 years.
 That means there are a number of important buildings and sites to visit.
 And of course, some scenes from Game of Thrones were filmed there.

-There are an abundance of irresistible restaurants, bars and cafes, plus even more beaches if you haven’t got enough on Hvar.
+There is an abundance of irresistible restaurants, bars and cafes, plus even more beaches if you haven’t got enough on Hvar.
 Check out our blog post on Split to make sure you will get to see the best of Split.